Is the Plasma Pen Worth It in 2026? The Honest Answer

 • Never for moles, wrinkles, or anything that bleeds, grows, or changes.

-Who the plasma pen is genuinely worth it for
+Who it is genuinely worth it for

 If new spots keep appearing